-ChildServe helps young adults with intellectual disabilities transition into adulthood.
+ChildServe‘s Day Habilitation program helps young adults with special healthcare needs transition into adulthood.
 Through individual goals and activities, young adults gain and retain skills they need for greater independence and community integration.

 Why choose ChildServe?

-ChildServe’s registered nurses and specially trained caregivers have education and experience in serving children with complex healthcare needs.
+ChildServe’s specially trained caregivers have education and experience in serving children with special healthcare needs.

 Who We Serve